go-creed/cs/app/user-srv/README.md

 # User Service

-This is the User service
+## This is the User service

-Provide services to manage user information
+Provide user management functions